Leonardo Porto: Career

 Porto's first match in charge of the Leão occurred on 1 May 2021, a 4–1 Campeonato Cearense home success over Caucaia.
 He returned to his previous role three days later, after the appointment of Juan Pablo Vojvoda.

+After the departure of Leandro Zago, Porto became the head coach of the under-20 team in May 2023, while still an assistant of the main squad.